modelica/fmi-standard.org/pages/about.md

 - The use is clearly a reference to adhering to the standard.

-The use of the letters FMI in a product name, reference or other relevant context is not allowed when:
+The use of the letters `FMI` in a product name, reference or other relevant context is not allowed when:
-- The use can cause confusion whether the FMI standard is followed (e.g. using FMI with a version number that is not released by the FMI project),
+- The use can cause confusion whether the FMI standard is followed (e.g. using `FMI` with a version number that is not released by the FMI project),
-- The use can be interpreted as a variant, subset or improvement of the original FMI standard (e.g. using a tool name, say FMIplus, that can be interpreted as supporting with extensions/improvements with respect to one of the FMI versions),
+- The use can be interpreted as a variant, subset or improvement of the original FMI standard (e.g. using a tool name, say `FMIplus`, that can be interpreted as supporting with extensions/improvements with respect to one of the FMI versions),
 - The use spreads wrong or misleading information about the FMI standard
 - The use mocks or degrades the FMI standard

-The FMI Steering committee reserves the right to determine whether a use of FMI violates these guidelines and will ask any offender to cease and desist from using the FMI trademark in a non-approved way.
+The FMI Steering committee reserves the right to determine whether a use of `FMI` violates these guidelines and will ask any offender to cease and desist from using the FMI trademark in a non-approved way.
 The FMI steering committee also reserves the right to retract the permission of the use of the term FMI in a product name when the product owner does not submit to the duties of a responsible member of the FMI community by participating in the cross-checking protocol, or when the tool developer does over a longer period not fix known errors in their FMI support.
 If you are in doubt about your intended usage of the FMI trademark, please contact contact@fmi-standard.org.